masatakesato/NodePad/README.md

 ------

+A simple node edit for visual scripting.

 ![nodepad.png](https://bitbucket.org/repo/p8k4Lrr/images/160901691-nodepad.png)

-A simple standalone node edit tool

 ## About

 ------

 NodePad is a python based visual scripting tool.
 The software is still in development, and current goal is to make NodePad simple and protable as a standalone application( such as Windows Notepad for text edit ).

 ## Features ##